Opioids

 - be a substitution therapy to reduce harm for people who are opioid-dependent

-Evidence shows that opioid medicines are not very useful for managing chronic non-cancer pain — sometimes called persistent pain.
+Evidence shows opioid medicines are not very useful for managing chronic non-cancer pain — sometimes called persistent pain.

 How are opioid medicines obtained?

-What are the risks in using opioids?
+What are the risks of using opioids?

 Like all medicines, using opioids comes with possible risks.
 All opioids can cause life-threatening breathing problems.
 The risk is higher: